 I like to use solid tuna in water because it has a low amount of liquid and too much liquid will make these tuna cakes too moist and they will fall apart when you’re cooking them.

-Next, prep the rest of your ingredients and add them all to a large mixing bowl.
+Add all the ingredients to a large mixing bowl.

 Thoroughly mix all the ingredients together for the tuna patties.